JordanCWilliams/JordanCWilliams/README.md

-- 👋 Hi, I’m Jordan Williams
+- 👋 Hi, I’m Jordan Williams and I am recently getting back into coding.
-- 👀 I’m interested in Python and Swift Programming
+- 👀 I’m interested in Python and Javascript Programming
-- 🌱 I’m currently learning Python, Swift, HTML, C#, and Java
+- 🌱 I’m currently learning Python, HTML, CSS, and Javascript
 - 💞️ I’m looking to collaborate on Python and Swift

 <!---